nezihaksu/Bank_Marketing_Analysis/README.md

 ## In conclusion:

-When dealing with a imbalance dataset,the dataset definitely needs to be modified either by upsampled or downsampled otherwise the model would be inclined to detect more of the majority class.
+When dealing with an imbalanced dataset,the dataset definitely needs to be modified either by upsampled or downsampled otherwise the model would be inclined to detect more of the majority class.

 Using downsampled version of the data with more powerful models yielded better outcomes and ables us to train faster.